The right Contact Relationship Management (CRM) system can help your law firm run more efficiently; it can also streamline your marketing activities.

 - Rocket Matter.

 - Practice Panther.

-Unlike traditional CRM systems, these practice management apps can include billing features and manage case files.
+Unlike traditional Contact Relationship Management (CRM) systems, these practice management apps can include billing features and manage case files.

 Shawn McNalis is a Senior Practice Advisor with Atticus, the nation’s largest and oldest attorney coaching company.
 As Director of Curriculum, Shawn leads the Atticus certification program for training new Practice Advisors.